-Although there is reason to believe that the information may have been acquired by unauthorized individuals, we determine that the limited personal data affected by the subject breach cannot be used to enable identity fraud and the incident may not
+Although there is reason to believe that the information may have been acquired by unauthorized individuals, we determine that the limited personal data affected by the subject breach cannot be used to enable identity fraud and the incident may not likely lead to a risk of serious harm and damage to affected data subjects.

-$^{31}$ Post-Data Breach Report for May 2018 Case, 19 January 2022, $\it in$ In re: Cebu Pacific, NPC BN 18-075 (NPC 2018).
+$^{^{31}}$ Post-Data Breach Report for May 2018 Case, 19 January 2022, $\it in$ In re: Cebu Pacific, NPC BN 18-075 (NPC 2018).